Postdoctoral Scholars Policy and Procedures

 Postdoctoral Scholar Responsibilities as a Mentee

 The position of a postdoctoral scholar is for the purpose of receiving advanced research training, and is meant to be a temporary appointment.
-Therefore, it is the responsibility of the postdoctoral scholar to work with his/her mentor to develop and implement a plan for transition to a career as an independent scholar.
+Therefore, it is the responsibility of the postdoctoral scholar to work with their mentor to develop and implement a plan for transition to a career as an independent scholar.

 Compliance with Policies